 A Desperate Plea for Everyone I Know to Stop Hoarding Old Jars

-In this edition of Sour Grapes, we explore the phenomenon of people who feel the need to save and drink out of crusty spaghetti sauce jars.
+In this edition of Actually, we explore the phenomenon of people who feel the need to save and drink out of crusty spaghetti sauce jars.

 Photo via Flickr user Susy Morris

-Welcome to Sour Grapes, a safe space for us to share our most unpopular opinions on what is very good or very bad in the food and beverage space.
+Welcome to Actually, a safe space for us to share our deeply-held but likely-unpopular opinions about food and drinks.

 As much as we all enjoy drinking a beverage from a friend's recently cleaned jar of jam—the dried raspberry pectin still stuck to the rim's ridges, which uncomfortably scrape your lips as you take a swig—the reality is that people save too many damn jars.
 They need to let some of them go.

 How a jar became a ubiquitous drinking apparatus is beyond me.
 It probably occurred at a party many eons ago, when all the glasses and mugs were in use or dirty, and one partygoer, too lazy to clean one, found a dusty jar high in the cupboard, filled it with whiskey, and re-joined his or her friends.
 The music was cut with one of those record-scratch noises, and was replaced with gasps as people came to understand their ingenuity.

 Soon everyone threw their glasses in the nearest fireplace and stampeded to the kitchen, where they scoured for any alternative beverage holders: Windex bottles, hot sauce containers, vases, Pog tubes—whatever wasn't convenient.

 Jars of jam in the refrigerator saw their innards heartlessly dumped in the garbage and substituted with cheap alcohol.
 One jam, unwilling to be degraded in such a manner, rocked itself until it fell from the top shelf and shattered on the floor.
 We speak your name, Smuckers.